ISISComputingGroup/ibex_developers_manual/WPI-Aladdin-Syringe-Pump.md

 ### enabling basic mode if in safe mode

 You need to send the string `0x2 0x8 SAF0 0x55 0x43 0x3` where `0x` represents the hex value of the character to send

+### connection cables

+The manual mentions two connector cables, a “GN-PC” variety to connect to a PC and “GN-NET” variety to connect pumps.
+A separate rs232 adapter is also mentioned.
+Check it is a GN-PC telephone cable and not a GN-NET telephone cable to connect to this rs232 adapter, I’m not sure if this is identified ion the cable but i think the GN-PC is dark grey and GN-NET is light grey